-If you are thinking about getting goats or planning to bring home a couple soon, here are seven things that you will want to make sure you have ready for them when they arrive!
+If you are thinking about getting goats or planning to bring home a couple soon, here are eight things that you will want to make sure you have ready for them when they arrive!

 Loose goat minerals

-The minerals should say they are for goats and only goats!
-Minerals that are labeled for sheep and goats both will not have enough copper in them, and you will wind up with copper-deficient goats.
-You also want to be sure you get loose minerals, rather than a block or a tub because goats have very soft tongues, and if you live in an area where deficiencies are common, goats may not be able to get enough from a block or a poured tub.
+Be sure you get loose minerals, rather than a block or a tub because goats have very soft tongues, and if you live in an area where deficiencies are common, goats may not be able to get enough from a block or a poured tub.
 Some may give up while others may try to scrape off the minerals with their teeth, which could result in a chipped tooth.

 Mineral feeder

 Loose minerals are so named because they are loose like salt and pepper rather than solid like a sugar cube.
 That means you have to put the minerals in something.
-You can buy a plastic mineral feeder to screw onto the wall for about $5 from many online sources and farm supply stores.
+You can buy a plastic mineral feeder to screw onto the wall from many online sources and farm supply stores.
 If you only have a couple of goats, just put about a cup of the minerals in there to avoid wasting too much if it gets soiled, and always make sure there are minerals available for the goats free choice.
 Some will eat more than others, and some will eat more at different times of the year.

 Goat feed